pvaladares/42cursus-01-Born2BeRoot/README.md

 > Note: In case the output is totally messed up, make sure the file format is set to unix in the editor.
 For example, in `VI` or `VIM` use command `:set fileformat=unix`

 * Check that the scheduled job exists `sudo crontab -u root -l`
-* To stop the cron service if annoying, just use `sudo service cron stop`
+* To stop the cron service if annoying, just use `sudo service cron stop` or `sudo systemctl stop cron`

 # 4 Bonus part